 As soon as Baby has two teeth growing side by side, it’s a good idea to break out the floss.
 With younger toddlers, there are often gaps between the teeth, to leave space in the mouth for more teeth to grow.
 If there are gaps between your toddler’s teeth, there’s less reason to worry about flossing, since just brushing thoroughly can do a good job of keeping the space between the teeth clean.
 However, once they have their full set of baby teeth, they will begin to fit closer together.
 Once at least two teeth are touching, it’s time to start flossing.

 How do I make flossing fun?

-- Demonstrate on yourself: To help Baby get used to the idea of flossing, you can help soothe any fears about it that she might have before you even get started by taking some floss and letting her watch you work it through your own teeth, and telling her all about how clean your teeth feel once you’re done.
+- Demonstrate on yourself: To help Baby get used to the idea of flossing, you can help soothe any fears about it that they might have before you even get started by taking some floss and letting them watch you work it through your own teeth, and telling them all about how clean your teeth feel once you’re done.

 - Choose fun floss: Dental floss for children comes in different shapes, colors, and even flavors.
-Look for floss that will excite Baby, like floss with a case in the shape of an animal she likes, and start there.
+Look for floss that will excite Baby, like floss with a case in the shape of an animal they like, and start there.
 Floss with fruity flavors could also help make the experience more fun, or at least more interesting.

 - “Children’s Oral Health.”
 Centers for Disease Control and Prevention.
 U.S. Department of Health and Human Services, November 10 2014.
 Web.